Technical Information

 Lubricant additives in deteriorated mineral oil are the enemy of equipment

-As mentioned in "3-2.
-Oil Viscosity," mineral oil always contains lubricating oil additives.
+As mentioned in "About Oil Viscosity," mineral oil always contains lubricating additives.

-While the mineral oil maintains its functionality as new oil, this lubricant additive works by bonding stably with the base oil, but as the oil deteriorates, the lubricant additive separates from the base oil and begins to damage metals that the oil comes into contact with.
+While the mineral oil maintains its function as new oil, this lubricating oil additive works stably by binding with the base oil.
+However, as the oil deteriorates, the lubricating oil additive separates from the base oil and, conversely, begins to damage the metals that the oil comes into contact with.

-Lubricating oil additives such as sulfur, phosphate esters, and phosphates have the effect of corroding copper, which can affect the steel pipes used in oil chiller and cause damage to the equipment.
+The sulfur, phosphate esters, and phosphates contained in lubricating oil additives have a corrosive effect on copper, which can affect the steel pipes used in oil chiller and cause damage to the equipment.

 Prevent equipment troubles with frequent checks and replacements